Semi-Finals: Egypt and England through

 [/box]

-[button color=”blue” size=”big” link=”http://worldteamsquash.com/draws-results/” icon=”” target=”false”]FULL DRAWS & RESULTS[/button] [button color=”blue” size=”big” link=”http://worldteamsquash.com/live/” icon=”” target=”false”]WATCH LIVE[/button]
+[button color=”blue” size=”big” link=”https://worldteamsquash.com/draws-results/” icon=”” target=”false”]FULL DRAWS & RESULTS[/button] [button color=”blue” size=”big” link=”https://worldteamsquash.com/live/” icon=”” target=”false”]WATCH LIVE[/button]

 England 3-0 Australia